garrandall/popular-music-data/tracks/westside-tq.md

 We had to burn this bitch on down

-One time for my niggas in incarceration (ooh, yeah)
+One time for my niggas in incarceration (oh, yeah)
 I blaze a dime with you for havin' lots of patience Two times for my sisters at the county building
 I got some love for all you little ghetto children